10 Major Myths about Odin, the all-father god in Norse mythology

 A powerful shaman and extremely knowledgeable in magic, Odin is considered the greatest shaman, along with the vanir goddess Freya.
 As it was typical for shamans to be in the company of animals, Odin took to always having his two ravens – Hugin and Munin – tag along with him.
 He was also known for always being in the company of his two fierce wolves Freki and Geri.
 With regard to his ravens, it was said that the birds furnished him on a daily basis major events that transpired in the Nine worlds.

 Sleipnir, Odin’s famed horse, is said to have the ability to gallop large distances through the air and over the sea.
-The eight-legged imposing animal also has the runes inscribed on its teeth, making it an even more powerful animal.
-Sleipnir, which many accounts consider the fastest in Norse mythology, is destined to be the horse which Odin will ride to face the mighty wolf Fenrir during Ragnarok (“the demise of the gods”).
+The eight-legged imposing animal also has the runes inscribed on its teeth, making it an even more powerful and imposing animal.
+Sleipnir, which many accounts is considered the fastest horse in Norse mythology, is destined to be the horse which Odin will ride to face the mighty wolf Fenrir during Ragnarok (“the demise of the gods”).

 One time, Odin rode Sleipnir all the way from northern Eurasia to the underworld, where he sought the counsel of a very wise female seer (a seeress/volva) in relation to his son Baldur’s dreams.